bryanburgers/docql/README.md

                                 "Authorization: Bearer abcdef"`
-    -n, --name <name>           The name to give to the schema (used in the title of the page) [default: GraphQL Schema] -o, --output <path>         The directory to put the generated documentation
+    -n, --name <name>           The name to give to the schema (used in the title of the page) [default: GraphQL Schema] -o, --output <path>         The directory to put the generated documentation -s, --schema <path>         The output of a GraphQL introspection query already stored locally
 ```